CLICK HERE IF YOU WOULD LIKE TO WRITE FOR e-COMPETITIONS BULLETIN

 In a nutshell

-e-Competitions is an online resource that provides consistent coverage of antitrust cases from 45 jurisdictions, organized into a searchable database structure. e-Competitions focuses on cases summaries in reaction to a growing number of publications attempting to cover all aspects of antitrust sources in various formats.
+e-Competitions Bulletin is an online resource that provides consistent coverage of antitrust cases from 85 jurisdictions, organized into a searchable database structure. e-Competitions Bulletin focuses on case summaries in reaction to a growing number of publications attempting to cover all aspects of antitrust sources in various formats.
 With regard to the continuing growing number of sources, there is a need for factual information, i.e., case law.
-Academic analysis and articles can be found in the Institute’s sister publication, Concurrences Review.
+Academic analysis and articles can be found in Concurrences Review.

 What are e-Competitions strengths ?

-Prestigious Boards members: Eleanor Fox, Frédéric Jenny, Bill Kovacic, Ioanis Lianos...
+– Prestigious Boards members: Eleanor Fox, Frédéric Jenny, Bill Kovacic, Ioannis Lianos, Wouter Wils...

 How does e-Competitions compare to existing antitrust publications?

-e-Competitions is structured as a database.
-The editors make a highly sophisticated technical and legal work on all articles by tagging these with key words and drafting abstracts.
-The e-Competitions team comprises both antitrust lawyers – PhD and judges clerks - and IT experts.
+– e-Competitions is structured as a database.
+The editors - all with academic training in antitrust - draft abstracts and tag each article with keywords in order to ensure the quality of research results.
+The e-Competitions team comprises both antitrust lawyers – Ph.D. and judge clerks - and IT experts.

-e-Competitions makes comparative law possible.
+– e-Competitions makes comparative law possible.
 Thanks to the expert editorial work, it is possible to search and compare cases.
-For example, in 3 clicks you can: > View all squeeze-margin cases in the telecom sector in 45 countries > Compare merger remedies approved by 45 competitions authorities > Compare sanctions imposed in abuses cases in the health sector > List all damage awards in antitrust cases before national courts in Europe...
+For example, in 3 clicks you can: > View all squeeze-margin cases in the telecom sector in 85 countries > Compare merger remedies approved by 85 competitions authorities > Compare sanctions imposed in abuses cases in the health sector

-Provides detailed summaries of the most important competition case law and legislation for the whole of the EU and abroad
+– Provides detailed summaries of the most important competition case law and legislation for 85 jurisdictions

-Articles link directly to the decision commented : 95 % of articles contain attachment with the original decision.
+– Articles linked directly to the decision commented: 95 % of articles contain an attachment with the original decision.
 These documents give subscribers direct access to the original source of the case commented.

 MORE ON e-COMPETITIONS